 One characteristic they do share is that they’re an awkward shape for entertainment setups.
 Unless you have a unit with massive gaps, the Xbox’s girth and PS5’s height will mean at least one will be a tight squeeze if placed horizontally.
 The PS5 just about fits in my cabinet, but the chubby Series X is a non-starter.

-While fan issues likely won’t arise until much later in the consoles’ life-cycles, at launch both are quiet as a whisper when running.
+Fan issues likely won’t arise until much later in the consoles’ life cycles, and both are quiet as a whisper when running shortly after launch.
 The non-digital PS5 model does kick up a fuss when you insert a disc, but it only lasts a few seconds.

 The two notable differences come with the handy additional USB-C port on the PS5’s front (perfect for recharging a controller) and the storage expansion slot on the rear of the Series X. The latter takes custom SSD cards.
-It is an extremely quick and easy way to add more storage.
+It is a swift and easy way to add more storage.

-The PS5 doesn’t support expandable SSD storage at launch, though you will eventually be able to upgrade it with a Sony-approved M2 SSD.
+The PS5 doesn’t support expandable SSD storage at launch, though you will be able to upgrade it with a Sony-approved M2 SSD, potentially as soon as summer 2021.
 This will require removing the detachable side panels and unscrewing a storage bay.
 Microsoft’s solution is far more elegant in practice.

 Both consoles support SSD expansion, but the Series X's solution is more elegant.